 The 2015 vintage saw dramatically reduced yields from the combined effects of four years of drought and cool, unsettled weather during May's flowering.
 Months alternated between significantly cooler than normal and significantly warmer than normal, which produced an early start to harvest but required multiple passes through most vineyard blocks during a long, drawn-out picking season.
 Yields were down as much as 50% in early-ripening grapes like Grenache and Syrah, but later grapes like Mourvedre were only down slightly.
 The result was a vintage with excellent concentration and complexity from long hang-times, and wines with dramatic perfume, texture, and intensity.
 We harvested our Mourvèdre between September 24th and October 15th, Syrah between September 9th and October 5th, Grenache between September 10th and October 8th and Counoise between September 26th and October 14th.

 The grapes for our Esprit de Tablas were grown on our certified organic estate vineyard.

-The grapes were fermented using native yeasts in open and closed stainless steel fermenters.
-After pressing, the wines were moved into barrel, blended, and aged in 1200-gallon French oak foudres before being bottled in June 2016.
+The grapes were fermented using native yeasts in a mix of 1500-gallon wooden upright fermenters, open-top tanks and closed stainless steel fermenters.
+After pressing, the wines were moved into barrel and allowed to complete malolactic fermentation.
+The Esprit was selected from the vintage's best lots and blended in May 2016, then aged in 1200-gallon French oak foudres for another year before being bottled in June 2017.